 Critical appraisal of situational awareness: Solidity rating 4

 Based on the empirical evidence for the importance of situational awareness, this Dossier is assigned a Level 4 rating (based on a 1- 5 measurement scale).
 A level 4 is the second highest rating score for a Dossier based on the evidence provided on the importance of situational awareness.
 To date, the research on situational awareness has demonstrated the importance of this construct and has demonstrated the positive outcomes associated with it.
 However, even though a variety of empirical studies confirm the positive outcomes of situational awareness, there is still a lack of meta-analyses supporting the claims made.

 Situational awareness is about knowing what is going on around you

 In its core, situational awareness distinguishes between a person and the environment

 One of the most prominent situational awareness models distinguishes between three different levels

 The first level of situational awareness is about perceiving the relevant information

 The second level of situational awareness refers to the requirement to properly comprehend the relevant information

-The last and final level 3 SA refers to predicting the future state based on the information perceived and comprehended
+The third and final level of situationnal awareness refers to predicting the future state based on the information perceived and comprehended

 Measures to improve situational awareness are associated with an increase in safety and task performance